yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes.md

 ### Service account

 This is the ServiceAccount whose secret can be used to generate a `kubeconfig` file.
 This account:

-- Should not be deleted once it is in use by the platform.
+- Should not be deleted once it is in use by Yugabyte Platform.
 - `namespace` in the ServiceAccount creation command can be replaced by the desired namespace in which to install YugabyteDB.

 Run the following `kubectl` command to apply the YAML file: